First published: 18 March 2020

 Q. I provide personal training sessions outdoors – can I resume training sessions with my clients?

 “You can meet with different clients in a single day as long as it is in gatherings of no more than 6 and you are maintaining social distancing.
-You should not spend time with anyone not from your household indoors.

 “You should also enforce strong hygiene measures.
 This might be cleaning any equipment rigorously in line with wider guidance on hygiene, for example by using antiviral spray and washing hands thoroughly before and after use.”